 - Connect with your students for online office hours or study sessions.

 - Connect with your colleagues for professional development webinars.

-Practice presenting online.
-Students can set up practice presentations in their student Groups.
+- Practice presenting online.
+Students can set up practice presentations for their Groups.

-- Invite special guests to your classroom by adding them as a student or observer to your course.
+- Invite special guests to your classroom by adding them as a student or observer.

 - Broadcast a live event or lecture to the students that can’t be onsite.

 - Record your conferences so students can view them at a later date.

 EvaluationKit is Montclair State University’s course evaluation system.
 Due to its integration with Canvas, students will automatically be notified to complete evaluations when visiting course pages.
 Faculty members can review survey results in Canvas as well.

 Follet Discover allows faculty to peruse course materials, including textbook information, directly from Canvas.
 The Follet Discover integration for Canvas streamlines text adoption workflow by allowing faculty to find and select to submit to the bookstore for adoption.
 Follet Discover is accessible from Canvas’s global navigation and under each user’s personal settings page.